Battle of Ballynahinch: Battle

 On the morning of 12 June, Nugent, with a column of roughly 2,000 government soldiers (drawn from the Monaghan Militia, Fifeshire Fencibles and the 22nd Dragoons) and six 6-pounder guns and two howitzers manned by the Royal Artillery, marched onto Saintfield, where it was discovered to have no rebel presence.
 Nugent's column, which was reinforced by detachments of the Argyll Fencibles and Downpatrick Yeomanry, moved onto Ballynahinch, where his men captured a rebel outpost before occupying the town.
 As the night began to set in, Nugent's artillery forces began to bombard Montalto and the nearby Ednavady Hill.
 Numerous rebels, many of them demoralised by the bombardment, slipped away under the cover of darkness.

-Some of his subordinates pressed Munro to attack Ballynahinch at night, noting that the "tired and hungry" Monaghan Militia (which formed a major part of Nugent's column) had looted the town and many of them were drunk.
-However, Munro overruled them, insisting that any rebel attack on Ballynahinch occur at dawn.
+Stories of Catholic desertion at the Battle of Ballynahinch were common, although a more sympathetic account has Defenders decamping only after Munro rejected their proposal for a night attack on the riotous soldiery in the town as taking an "ungenerous advantage".
+These were denied by James Hope who had been one of the principal United emissaries to the Catholic Defenders.
+He insisted that Defenders had not appeared among the rebels in separate ranks, and that the body that deserted Munro on the eve of battle had been "the Killinchy people ... and they were Dissenters".

 When dawn came, Munro's rebels attacked the town, driving back the Monaghan Militia in house-to-house combat along with killing the militia's adjutant and capturing several artillery pieces.
 However, the attacking rebels mistook bugle calls to retreat from government troops as a signal for arriving reinforcements and began to waver.
 In response, a counter-attack was ordered by Nugent's officers, which led many of the rebels to retreat from Ballynahinch in all directions.
-Nugent's dragoons and yeomanry pursued the rebels, many of whom were killed or captured; one of the rebels killed was camp follower Betsy Gray.
+Nugent's dragoons and yeomanry pursued the rebels, many of whom were killed.
 Despite Nugent ordering his cavalry to "be merciful", infuriated dragoons and yeomanry killed several noncombatants in the post-battle reprisals.

+Women combatants

+Among those killed fleeing the field was Betsy Gray, later celebrated in ballads as having entered into fray on a pony carrying a green flag.
+The Freeman's Journal reported that two women (described by the then loyalist paper as prostitutes) had been killed after bearing the rebel standards in the field.
+Writing in 1825 James Thomson (the father of Lord Kelvin), recalls as a twelve-year-old accompanying women folk of his own family with provisions to the insurgents and hearing reports that two or three women "remained on the field during the battle, submitting to their share of its labours and dangers and performing as valiant deeds as the men".